seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/AlignmentGraph.rst

 We can do this simply by just adding a vertex that covers the inserted string.
 Finally we have to add the second edge to represent the last ungapped sequence and then we print the constructed alignment.

+Note that we use :dox:`AlignmentGraph#findVertex findVertex()` to find the the last two inserted vertices.
+The syntax is the same as :dox:`Graph#addVertex addVertex()`, but omits the length parameter.

 .. includefrags:: demos/tutorial/alignment/graph.cpp
    :fragment: construct

-Here the output of the program.
-The first output prints the empty adjacency and edge list.
-The second output prints our desired alignment.
+Now ``align`` prints the desired alignment.

 .. includefrags:: demos/tutorial/alignment/graph.cpp.stdout
+   :fragment: output_construct

 The general usage of graphs is explained in the :ref:`tutorial-datastructures-graphs` tutorial.

-Assignment 2
+Assignment 1
 ^^^^^^^^^^^^

 .. container:: assignment